-We recommend hosts have six tellers and two poets.
-At 10 minutes each, that leaves a few minutes for introductions and comments.
-We like to reserve four spaces for SSG tellers each month.
-To ensure a diverse set of tellers, we would like to reserve two spaces for tellers from other organizations.
-For instance, high school tellers, Capital Storytelling, Foothill, Gold Country, Delta Word Weavers, or other storytelling groups.
+Each poet and teller have 10 minutes to share their craft.
+That leaves enough time for brief introductions and comments.
+If possible, we like to reserve four spaces for SSG tellers each month.
+To ensure a diverse set of tellers, we would like to reserve two spaces for tellers from other organizations, or independent tellers.
+For instance, high school tellers, Capital Storytelling, Foothill, Gold Country, or other storytelling groups.
 Please also reserve room for two poets.
-Most hosts rely on Andrew Laufer to find poets, but if you know poets to invite, please let Andrew know so he doesn’t ask anyone.

-Should you get more than 4 SSG volunteers give priority to tellers that haven’t told recently, then kindly thank those tellers who aren’t selected and encourage them to submit their names for the following month.
+Should you get more than 4 SSG volunteers, give priority to tellers that haven’t told recently, then kindly thank those tellers who aren’t selected and encourage them to submit their names for the following month.

-The Host should start and end on time, 2:00 p.m. - 3:30 p.m.
+The Host should start and end on time, 2:00 p.m. - 3:45 p.m.

 Those performing via Zoom should sign in by 1:45 to check in and get final instructions.
 The Zoom link is: https://zoom.us/j/91354356933 Meeting ID: 913 5435 6933.
-All Zoom tellers or poets should be placed on the program firsts.
-This allows for ease of transition throughout the program and less disruption.

 When beginning the program feel free to start with a light or humorous anecdote to help the audience to relax before starting your introductions.

-As the storytellers finish their stories, the Host should give a brief thank you to the presenter perhaps making note of one or two things you heard in the story or poem and then bridge into introducing the next teller or poet.
+As the storytellers finish their stories, the Host should give a brief thank you to the presenter, perhaps making note of one or two things you heard in the story or poem and then bridge into introducing the next teller or poet.

 Please send a note to the tellers and poets a day or two after their performance thanking them for their contribution.